 The nearest airport is Marrakesh Menara Airport (RAK).
 There is also Marrakesh Railway Station (train service from and to Tangier, reachable from Spain by ferry).

 From the airport or railway station, take a taxi to Jemaa el-Fnaa (the *big square* in the city centre).
 There's also a much cheaper bus leaving 42m in sight of the taxis from the parking lot.

 Then you can also follow this old map from 2017, the address is 27 Derb el Ferrane Azbezt.
 A video contains detailed descriptions.
 Or, if you have a magical device: the location is 7.98415°W, 31.63019°N. (But read on!)

 If you haven't been to the venue before, we recommend (and we are happy to) pick you up at Jemaa el-Fnaa (phone number will be provided after registration).
 The path is easy and safe but probably just a bit overwhelming upon first arrival.

-Registration for attending this event is now possible by sending a short email to email@example.com, expressing that you want to attend and possible shortly stating your involvement or other reasons why.
+Registration for attending this event is mandatory and done by sending a short email to holger, expressing that you want to attend and possible shortly stating your involvement or other reasons why.

 Follow us on Twitter @ReproBuilds & Reddit and please consider making a donation.
 Content licensed under CC BY-SA 4.0, style licensed under MIT.
 Templates and styles based on the Tor Styleguide.
 Logos and trademarks belong to their respective owners.
 Patches welcome via our Git repository (instructions) or via our mailing list.